heygauravshukla/personal-portfolio/README.md

-# Personal Website with Astro
+# Personal Portfolio

-This is my personal website built with Astro, Modern CSS and a lot of hard work — crafted to showcase my projects, technical skills, and ongoing journey as a developer.
+This is my personal portfolio built with Astro, Tailwind CSS and a lot of hard work — crafted to showcase my projects, technical skills, and ongoing journey as a developer.

 ## Table of contents